sdiehl/wiwinwlh/tutorial.md

 $ cabal sandbox init
 ```

-In addition the sandbox can be torn down:
+Additionally, the sandbox can be torn down:

 ```bash
 $ cabal sandbox delete